 It is with not inconsiderable risk that a fellow chooses to weigh in on the Tim Hunt faux pas, but it was the following article from The Guardian that caught my attention and emboldened me.
 It was not that I too attended a “single-sex school in the 1960’s” as Hunt’s wife, the immunologist Mary Collins, said in his defense, nor that the “single-sex school” I attended happened to have been in Hertfordshire where Hunt and his wife currently live.
-It was because Mrs. Hunt (er, Ms. Collins?,…not sure) looked and sounded so much like the protagonist in the new novel: Winifred Goldring (the protagonist, not the title).
+It was because Mrs. Hunt (er, Ms. Collins?,…not sure) looked and sounded so much like the protagonist in my new novel, The Door-Man.

 “…When word of the discovery at the dam site arrived at the State Museum, Winifred Goldring was hopeful that she’d be sent to Gilboa to verify the find and collect samples.
 She knew the stratum where they’d been found.
 It was her Geological Period: Devonian.

 She’d been at the Museum for six years, attached to what some of her colleagues referred to as the “The Garden Club.”
 The Director of the New York State Museum was a friend of her father’s, and had reluctantly taken her on to fill an empty niche in the Paleontology Department – Botany – flowers and plants, the ancient ones.
 She was the first woman on his scientific staff, and a gamble.
 Two degrees in the sciences from Wellesley College, a master’s thesis in geological morphology guided by the Harvard faculty, and a year at Johns Hopkins studying late Silurian and Devonian Period flora looked impressive on a man’s resume, but not on a woman’s.
 Science work just wasn’t very feminine.
 Nor, from the point of view of some her colleagues, was she.